dokku/dokku/docs/deployment/schedulers/kubernetes.md

 # Kubernetes Scheduler

+> [!WARNING]
-> Warning: This scheduler is not in Dokku core and thus functionality may change over time as the API stabilizes.
+> This scheduler is not in Dokku core and thus functionality may change over time as the API stabilizes.

 The [Kubernetes Scheduler Plugin](https://github.com/dokku/dokku-scheduler-kubernetes) is available free as an external plugin.
 Please see the plugin's [issue tracker](https://github.com/dokku/dokku-scheduler-kubernetes/issues) for more information on the status of the plugin.